 Dyslexia can be defined as:

 … a specific learning disability that is neurological in origin.
 It is characterised by difficulties with accurate and/or fluent word recognition and by poor spelling and decoding abilities.
 These difficulties typically result from a deficit in the phonological component of language that is often unexpected in relation to other cognitive abilities and the provision of effective classroom instruction.
 Secondary consequences may include problems in reading comprehension and reduced reading experience that can impede growth of vocabulary and background knowledge.*

-Dyslexia across the school years
+Specific learning disorder in reading (dyslexia) across the school years

 Children who have a specific learning disorder with impairment in reading (dyslexia) will show some or many of the difficulties listed below.
 They may not display all of these characteristics.